Presentation Software Using PowerPoint

-- Learn to use the specialized drawing tools and build-in word processor with its own spelling checker to create the text and visual elements most often found in presentations.
+- learn to use the specialized drawing tools and build-in word processor with its own spelling checker to create the text and visual elements most often found in presentations.

-- Generate special visual effects with the design features.
+- generate special visual effects with the design features.

-- Create a variety of charts using PowerPoint’s own graphing system along with all the drawing, coloring, and text editing features available in the software.
+- create a variety of charts using PowerPoint’s own graphing system along with all the drawing, coloring, and text editing features available in the software.

-- Develop, preview and revise slide presentations.
+- develop, preview and revise slide presentations.

-- Customize colors and add to text, graphics, pictures, and images copied to PowerPoint from other applications.
+- customize colors and add to text, graphics, pictures, and images copied to PowerPoint from other applications.

-- Learn to import drawings, text, and slides from other popular software packages.
+- learn to import drawings, text, and slides from other popular software packages.

-V. Academic Integrity
+V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),